In the family crisis there are many aspects of the assets.

 The mortgage is an independent contract with respect to family mattersThis means that the condition of separation or divorce does not affect the credit of the bank that will continue to be considered creditor of those who have entered into the contract, one only or both if the loan is jointly held.

-It must be considered that in case of a family crisis no matter who actually stays in the house on which a mortgage is being solved: the contractual conditions established in principle remain valid.
+It should be borne in mind that in the event of a family crisis it does not matter who actually stays in the house on which a mortgage is being solved: the contractual conditions established in the beginning remain the valid ones.

-To change the initial conditions of the loan you could decide for a subrogation of the mortgage, and in the transition to another credit institution to turn out as a holder only one person instead of two, for a transfer of the loan, for a loan of the joint mortgage, electing only one of the two contractors as the holder of the loan and therefore owner of the building or
+To change the initial conditions of the loan, it could be decided for a subrogation of the loan, and in the transition to another credit institution to have only one person as owner instead of two, for a loan transfer, for a takeover of the joint mortgage, electing only one of the two contractors as the holder of the loan and therefore owner of the property or

-You can continue with the joint payment by agreeing the arrangements with the possible assistance of the judge.
+You can continue with the joint payment by agreeing the modalities with the possible help of the judge.

-Protecting children, even from an economic point of view, in the marital crisis is very important.
-Even when a family ends up because the spouses decide to separate or come to a divorce, there are methods to protect family assets and make the generational transition easier and safer.
+Protecting children, even from an economic point of view, in the marriage crisis is very important.
+Even when a family ends because the spouses decide to separate or come to a divorce, there are methods to protect the family assets and make the generational transition easier and safer.